-The Fund classifies its financial assets based on its business model for managing those financial assets and the contractual cash flow characteristics of the financial assets.
+The Fund classifies its assets based on its business model for managing those financial assets and the contractual cash flow characteristics of the financial assets.

 The Fund's portfolio of financial assets is managed and its performance is evaluated on a fair value basis in accordance with the Fund's documented investment strategy.
-The Fund's policy is for the Investment Manager to evaluate the information about these financial assets on a fair value basis together with other related financial information.
+The Fund's policy is for the Fund Manager to evaluate the information about these financial assets on a fair value basis together with other related financial information.

-For equity securities and derivatives, the contractual cash flows of these instruments do not represent solely payments of principal and interest.
+For equity securities, the contractual cash flows of these instruments do not represent solely payments of principal and interest.
 Consequently, these investments are measured at fair value through profit or loss.

-For cash and cash equivalents, receivables and due from brokers, these assets are held in order to collect the contractual cash flows.
-The contractual terms of these assets give rise, on specified dates, to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+For cash and cash equivalents and receivables, these assets are held in order to collect the contractual cash flows and the contractual terms of these assets give rise, on specified dates, to cash flow that are solely payments of principal and interest on the principal amount outstanding.
 Consequently, these are measured at amortised cost.